eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 $ mkdir build
 ```

-Then, depending on whether you like to develop applications using Cyclone DDS CXX or contribute to it, you may follow different procedures.
+Then, depending on whether you want to develop applications using Cyclone DDS CXX or contribute to it, you may follow different procedures.

 ##### For Application Developers